BrightMatter™ – the Most Advanced Technology in Spine Surgery

 However efficiencies and ergonomics of microscopic visualization have not kept pace with advancements in minimally invasive surgery.
 The field of view provided by the surgical microscope is rather small and requires the surgeon to continually refocus.
 He is forced to perform the operation in positions that can cause fatigue, pain and physical wear and tear over time.
 And his operating team often cannot see what he sees.

 The BrightMatter system was specifically designed for microscopic visualization necessary for minimally invasive procedures.
 BrightMatter’s visualization technology – a robotic arm with a hands-free optical system — gives the surgeon a much wider field of view.
 Optimized optics provides dramatic detail of spinal structures and displays the entire surgical view in crisp focus.
 Images are projected onto a large screen, making them visible to the entire operating team, which facilitates greater collaboration, and saves crucial time during surgery.

 In addition, the surgeon can rely on a camera mounted on a robotic arm to automatically follow his instruments.
 He spends less time manipulating cumbersome optics and can work in a comfortable upright position while actively communicating with his staff to ensure the best possible outcome for the patient.
 With improved visualization the surgeon can operate more efficiently and the patient recovers in half the time, barring any complications.

 The BrightMatter system will be used to surgically treat the following spinal conditions:

-Patients who have been referred for an evaluation can call our office at 925-884-2360 and ask to speak with one of our clinical coordinators.
+Patients who have been referred for an evaluation can call our office at 925-884-2360 and ask to speak with one of our clinic coordinators.
 We welcome the opportunity to answer your questions about this exciting new, minimally invasive procedure for the spine, or any other treatment options that we offer at Pacific Brain & Spine.